Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - The riddle of the Sphinx is the famous, "What crawls with four legs as a baby, walks with two legs as an adult, and hobbles with three legs when old?"
 The Sphinx devoured all who failed to solve the riddle.

-- The Sphinx itself was a popular subject in ancient Greek art, more so than Oedipus.
+- The Sphinx itself was a popular subject in ancient Greek art, much more so than Oedipus.
 It is usually represented as a four-legged beast with wings and the face of a beautiful woman.

 7. The Contest for King Cecrops's City by the Greek Gods